iraygade/Dukan-Se/README.md

 ## Support

-If you need help setting up QuickKart, please contact us at [support@quickkart.com](mailto:support@quickkart.com)
+If you need help setting up Dukan Se, please contact me at satan.is.at@gmail.com

 ## License

-QuickKart is open-source and free to use for any purpose.
+Dukan Se is open-source and free to use for any purpose.